aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ```

-### Revoke the access token
+### Revoking the access token

 You can revoke the access token with `revoke_singularity_token`.
 Specify the Token ID you want to remove as an argument from the list of access tokens displayed in `list_singularity_tokens` command.
-You must enter the ABCI password (Password used to log in to ABCI User Portal) to revoke the access token.
+You must enter the ABCI password to revoke the access token.

 ```
 [username@es1 ~]$ revoke_singularity_token <Token ID>